Modeling Censored Mobility Demand through Quantile Regression Neural Networks: Literature Review

-A variant of QR is Censored Quantile Regression (CQR), where observed realizations from a latent distribution are assumed to be clipped at some thresholds.
-The distribution of these observations is then a mixture of continuous (within the observable range) and discrete (at each threshold).
-Many works on CQR build upon the early formulation by \citet{powell1984least, powell1986censored}, as we ultimately do too in \Cref{sec:dcqr-mth}.
-Some of these works focus on estimators of derived CQR formulations \citep{buchinsky1998recent, leng2013quantile, galvao2013estimation, cheng2014quantile, chernozhukov2015quantile}.
-Others works on CQR develop more complex and non-parametric models, as we next review, starting with models that are not based on Neural Networks.
+A variant of QR is Censored Quantile Regression (CQR), where observed realisations from a latent distribution are assumed to be clipped at some thresholds.
+The distribution of these observations is then a mixture of continuous variables (within the observable range) and discrete variables (at each threshold).
+Many works on CQR build upon the early formulation by~\cite{powell1984least, powell1986censored}, as we ultimately do too in~\secref{sec:dcqr-mth}.
+Some of these works focus on estimators of derived CQR formulations~\cite{buchinsky1998recent, leng2013quantile, galvao2013estimation, cheng2014quantile, chernozhukov2015quantile}.
+Other works on CQR develop more complex and non-parametric models, as we next review, starting with models that are not based on Neural Networks.

-\citet{yu2007bayesian} devise a Bayesian Inference approach to linear CQR, in which they use the Asymmetric Laplace likelihood, as also common in other Bayesian CQR works \citep{yang2016posterior}.
-They evaluate their approach on some commonly used, censored data baselines: synthetic datasets, which we too use in \Cref{sec:dcqr-exp-synth}, and a real-world dataset of women's labor force participation \citep{mroz1987sensitivity}. \citet{gannoun2005non} develop a CQR model based on local linear approximations and evaluate it on synthetically generated datasets. \citet{shim2009support} offer a Support Vector Machine-based CQR model, which they evaluate on the same synthetic datasets as in \citet{gannoun2005non}, and on a real-world dataset of heart transplant survival. \citet{li2020censored} propose a Random Forest-based CQR model, which they compare with other Random Forest models on both synthetic data and two real-world datasets: housing prices and a biliary disease.
+\cite{yu2007bayesian} devise a Bayesian Inference approach to linear CQR, in which they use the Asymmetric Laplace likelihood, as also common in other Bayesian CQR works~\cite{yang2016posterior}.
+They evaluate their approach on some commonly used, censored data baselines: synthetic datasets, which we too use in~\secref{sec:dcqr-exp-synth}, and a real-world dataset of women's labor force participation~\cite{mroz1987sensitivity}. \cite{gannoun2005non} develop a CQR model based on local linear approximations and evaluate it on synthetically generated datasets. \cite{shim2009support} offer a Support Vector Machine-based CQR model, which they evaluate on the same synthetic datasets as in~\cite{gannoun2005non}, and on a real-world dataset of heart transplant survival. \cite{li2020censored} propose a Random Forest-based CQR, which they compare with other Random Forest models on both synthetic data and two real-world datasets: housing prices and a biliary disease.